odair-pedro/mutation-testing-csharp/README.md

 ## How to implement?
-To implement mutation tests we are goingo to use [Stryker.NET](https://github.com/stryker-mutator/stryker-net)
+In our example we are goingo to use [Stryker.NET](https://github.com/stryker-mutator/stryker-net)

 ### Stryker